stanford-cs248/shading/README.md

 ### Extra Credit

 There are many ways to go farther in this assignment.
-Some ideas include:
+Here are a few ideas... however note that the last two in the list below involve significantly more work than extra credits in past assignments, and they could even be reasonable challenges for final projects.

 * Implement other BRDFs that are interesting to you.
 Google terms like "physically based shading".

-* Consider adding more sophisticated light types such as area lights via [linear transformed cosine](https://eheitzresearch.wordpress.com/415-2/)
+* Consider adding more sophisticated light types such as area lights via [linear transformed cosines](https://eheitzresearch.wordpress.com/415-2/).

+* Consider implementing environment mapping where you render a [cube map](https://learnopengl.com/Advanced-OpenGL/Cubemaps) in a first pass and then use it as an input texture in the second pass to render reflections.

 * Improve the shadow mapping algorithm with [cascaded shadow maps](https://developer.download.nvidia.com/SDK/10.5/opengl/src/cascaded_shadow_maps/doc/cascaded_shadow_maps.pdf).